brevzin/cpp_proposals/2214_vector_auto/vector-auto.md

 ```

 But while this works for this case, it's arguably more cumbersome and less clear
-to write, but also much more limited in functionality.
+to read, but also much more limited in functionality.
 It doesn't offer the
 ability to do something like... constrain your `tuple` on being all references:

 ```cpp